jiinjeong/CSVolunteer/README.md

 * **Nesting Tags**
   * "Nesting tags" means writing tags inside of other tags.
-    * The inner tag is called the nested tag, and the outer tag is called the parent tag.
+    * The inner tag is called the *nested tag*, and the outer tag is called the *parent tag*.
     * How do you think that nested tags are written?
 Perhaps like this: `<parent_tag> <nested_tag> Your Content </nested_tag> </parent_tag>`.
     * In some cases, we do nest tags just like that!
 But if you have too many layers of nested tags (i.e. tags nested inside tags nested inside tags nested inside tags...), it can get messy.
       * In this example, it is hard to keep track of the tags and make sure that we close them all: `<html> <body> <div> <ul> <li>Content</li> <li>More Content</li> </ul> </div> </body> </html>`